 The objectives were:

-To understand perceptions of the three different training pathways; LDFT, DFT, DFTDCT within HEEYH.
+To understand perceptions of the three different training pathways; LDFT, DFT, DFT+DCT1 within HEEYH.

 To examine the reasons for choice of training pathway from a trainee perspective.

 To discover how well the training pathway prepares trainees for independent clinical practice and future career prospects.